Beyond "Fairness:" Structural (In)justice Lenses on AI for Education: Injustice in Educational AI

 Much like other research efforts for biopolitical educational technologies and surveillance systems that have found enthusiastic adoption in school systems, some universities are deploying what they describe as ``early warning systems'' that use predictive models to trigger an administrative action when a potential risk of dropout is detected, ostensibly in support of those students \citep{nam2019integrating}.
 This line of research on so-called ``Student Early Warning Systems''\footnote{\url{https://eliterate.us/instructure-dig-and-student-early-warning-systems/}}---evokes analogous risk modeling efforts in other domains, such as early warning systems for missile launches, disaster modeling, and financial risk models \citep{ahmad2013flood,lando2009credit,basch2000financial}.
-However, there are consequences to conceptualizing students as missiles or natural disasters.
+But there are consequences to viewing students as missiles or natural disasters\footnote{There is a longer tradition of pathologizing students as, for instance, patients in need of inoculation, as in \cite{ivan1973deschooling}}.
 Classifying or labeling learners as ``at-risk'' has historically had inequitable consequences for marginalized learners \citep{hunt1966chapter} in ways that become self-fulfilling prophecies, particularly when educators begin viewing students as at-risk.
-The language implicit in dropout ``risk'' prediction evokes the alarmism of the educational reform report, ``A Nation At Risk,'' which motivated panic about minoritized learners and led to decades of testing and policies ostensibly designed to help learners ``at risk.''
-Further, the underlying data used to train these models is precisely the set of profoundly unequal educational outcomes---the result of decades of racist educational practices---described in Section \ref{educational_equity} \citep{hooks1994teaching,giroux2001theory,keleher2000racial,kim2010school}.
-When such systems are used to predict college enrollment from students' behaviors in middle school \citep{pedro2013predicting}, these systems risk further entrenching legacies of historical inequity into future learning opportunities.
+The language implicit in dropout ``risk'' prediction evokes the alarmism of the educational reform report, ``A Nation At Risk,'' which spurred panic about minoritized learners and led to decades of testing and policies ostensibly designed to help learners ``at risk.''
+Further, the underlying data used to train these models is often a set of profoundly inequitable educational outcomes---the result of decades of racist educational practices---described at length in Section \ref{educational_equity} \citep{hooks1994teaching,giroux2001theory,keleher2000racial,kim2010school}.
+When such systems are used to predict college enrollment from students' behaviors in middle school \citep{pedro2013predicting}, these systems risk further entrenching legacies of historical injustice into future learning opportunities.

 Beyond all of this, even if the models do successfully identify whether students may be likely to fail a course or dropout from a program, it is not clear how they may be used to \emph{prevent} students from leaving the course.
 One approach to this has been to use the output of the risk models to provide targeted advising to students, as in Purdue University's Course Signals program.
 Other universities have used such models to support what has been unsettlingly called ``intrusive advising'' or, providing proactive advising to students they think need it \citep{glennen1985reduction,varney2012proactive}.
 As in other AI systems in education, some researchers have begun to investigate the differential performance of these dropout prediction systems for different populations \citep{hutt2019evaluating}.
 Left unanswered (or largely unasked) by these algorithmic fairness approaches is the question of whether these models should exist at all, or the consequences for marginalized learners of being thus labeled.